 Youth Employment Scheme (YES)

-The program is targeted at unemployed and disadvantaged youth.
-Employers within the department and its controlled entities are encouraged to offer traineeships to young Victorians aged between 15 and 24 who fall into the following categories:
+The program is targeted at unemployed or disadvantaged youth.
+Employers within the department are encouraged to offer traineeships to young Victorians aged between 15 and 24 who fall into the following categories:

 - Low educational attainment or attended a special school

 - Unemployed or not working more than 15 hours per week

 - Disadvantaged in English literacy

 - Previous offender